 The Constitution of India has a simply wonderful story to tell.
 The journey of its creation is nothing short of a bestseller laden with adequate passion, struggle and its own share of conflicts.
 True, it is often stated to be a bag of borrowings, taking governance guidelines from different nations; but what it does not borrow from anyone in the world is it’s rich artistic heritage which has been captured in the legal document by artist Nandalal Bose, the “artist laureate of India”!

-On Republic Day, we are celebrating the art of Nandalal Bose, who with his team of artists from Shantiniketan, painstakingly illustrated each page of the Constitution.
+We take a look at the art of Nandalal Bose, who with his team of artists from Shantiniketan, painstakingly illustrated each page of the Constitution.

 As a young artist, Bose was deeply influenced by the murals of Ajanta Caves.
 In the backdrop of the Indian freedom struggle, Bose along with other artists of the Bengal School (including his mentor Abanindranath Tagore) worked towards reviving the Indian style of art, moving away from European techniques that had become prevalent in art-schools at the time.